vtsaplin/auto-java/README.md

 ## Multiple inheritance with traits
 The first problem which we will address stems from the fact that Java does not support multiple inheritance.
 The recommended way to achieve a similar result is to combine interfaces with delegation.
 But delegation when it is used often can be tedious.
 Traits are here to help us ease this problem.

 Lets say you have a class which contains some state and behavior and supposed to be a part of some other classes.
 In contrast to a plain interface with default methods it also contains state.
 In languages like Scala we would simply inherit from a trait but in Java we are limited to interfaces.
-The _Observable_ class serves as a good example of such situation.
+The _Observable_ class is a good example of such a situation.

 ``` java
 @Trait